poormanslaserscanner/go-sqlite/README.md

 # Performance

 Writing is slow if your database file is located on a hard disk (hdd).
 Furthermore, if you're using `save` commands, go-sqlite can write max.
-100 values at ones.
+100 values at ones _(e.g. it do 3 writes for a 15x10 matrx.
+1st write is the dimension, 2nd write the first 100 values and the 3rd write are the last 50 values)_.
 This is the disadvantage of using the sqlite3 binary.
 Reading is much faster than writing.

 On Linux, you can locate your database file to tmpfs.
 It's probably the fastest methode.